hirethunk/verbs/docs/states.md

 ### Loading the singleton state

-Since singleton's require no IDs, simply call the `singleton()` method.
+Since singletons require no IDs, simply call the `singleton()` method.
+Trying to load a singleton state in any other way will result in a `BadMethodCall` exception.

 ```php
 YourState::singleton();